Chart Color Schemes

 Employment conditions in Pacific Pines - Gaven demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 Pacific Pines - Gaven has a skilled workforce with an unemployment rate of 3.1% as of June 2025.
-The area experienced employment growth of 2.2% in the past year.
+This is 0.8% lower than the Rest of Qld's rate of 3.9%.

-Residents' participation in the labour force is high at 71.4%, compared to the Rest of Qld's 59.1%.
-Key industries for residents are health care & social assistance, construction, and retail trade.
-Construction employment is notably concentrated, being 1.3 times the regional average.
-Conversely, agriculture, forestry & fishing has lower representation at 0.3% versus the regional average of 4.5%.
+The area has seen employment growth of 2.2% over the past year, compared to the regional average of 1.8%.
+Residents' employment is concentrated in health care & social assistance, construction, and retail trade.
+Construction shows notable concentration with levels at 1.3 times the regional average, while agriculture, forestry & fishing has lower representation at 0.3% versus the regional average of 4.5%.
+The area's workforce participation rate is higher than standard at 71.4%, compared to Rest of Qld's 59.1%.

 Frequently Asked Questions - Employment